 I began the day diligently taking notes on the names of the various spots we visited.
 But let’s be honest.
 Although Rosa knew exactly where we were throughout the day, I lost track after about ten minutes.
 Anyway, attempting to impart specific names and exact locations seems somehow contrary to the markets’ anarchic spirit.

-We started with an excellent breakfast of panuchos inside one crazy market, and then moved onto another where that specialized in fruit.
-We visited to a fish hall, then exited onto a road with lunch stalls, and found the dead chickens.
+We started with a breakfast of panuchos inside one bustling market, and then moved to another which specializes in fruit.
+We visited a fish hall, then exited onto a road with lunch stalls, and found the dead chickens.
 And then the live chickens.
 Rosa knew what every vegetable was, every strange snack.
 She brought us to a lane of shops where the specialty is sweets, and then out onto the street where we saw a store that makes sauces in bulk.

 Eventually, Jürgen and I had to raise the white flag.
 We had been walking for over two hours, and I had the distinct impression that Rosa could have gone on for two more.
-For this exhaustive tour, she asks for almost no money, really a pittance, insisting that she does it because she loves being outside, meeting people, and helping newcomers become oriented.
+For this exhausting tour, she asks for almost no money, insisting that she does it because she loves being outside, meeting people, and helping newcomers become oriented.
 If you’re interested in an informed tour of Mérida’s most chaotic and colorful side, get in touch.

 December 22, 2013 at 12:41 am